-- (a) by the defending team, the kick shall be retaken if a goal has not resulted. - (b) by the attacking team other than by the player taking the kick, if a goal is scored it shall be disallowed and the kick retaken. - (c) by the player taking the penalty-kick, committed after the ball is in play, a player of the opposing team shall take an indirect free-kick from the spot where the infringement occurred.
+(a) by the defending team, the kick shall be retaken if a goal has not resulted.

+- (b) by the attacking team other than by the player taking the kick, if a goal is scored it shall be disallowed and the kick retaken. - (c) by the player taking the penalty-kick, committed after the ball is in play, a player of the opposing team shall take an indirect free-kick from the spot where the infringement occurred, subject to the over-riding conditions imposed in Law XIII.